Vilayat Mein Padhai (A Trip to Cambridge, UK, 16-Sep-2006)

 So here we were, visiting one of the top two seats of learning in UK (the other being Oxford), and certainly one of the topmost in the world.
 Cambridge was formed by scholars who has escaped from Oxford because of some issues (don’t remember what) in 15-16th century.
 All those "hamara beta vilayat mein padhke aaya hai" (or son has studied abroad) type of dialouges in old Hindi movies would typically refer to Oxford or Cambridge.
 Always having fooled myself that I am one of the studious-types, a visit to the town of Cambridge was perhaps the right beginning of my “tourist-trips” in UK.

 A visit to Cambridge is a visit into history.
 The story of Cambridge is twofold.
 Bigger one is the story of its sons and daughters, the story of men and women who studied in these colleges and went out in the world to achieve greatnesses and contribute to advancement of humankind in several ways.
 I cannot describe that here, that’s too big a story.
 The other story is the story of the architecture of the college buildings and the story of punting on River Cam, as seen from a tourist’s eye.
 That is the story that I am telling here.
-The Road leading to Trinity Collegeand King's College

 The town is a university town.
 A typical street is tree-lined, with one or two churches or chapels, one or multiple colleges and a few buildings.
 The average building is 3 centuries old, with many being 16th century.
 Our trip began with taking a round of the town in the open top tourist bus, which was a big waste of time.
 The actual trip began at this juncture, the main street, the street leading to King's, Trinity and other colleges.